ZhaohuaFang/Data-Structures-and-Algorithms/README.md

 To deal with this problem, I used a two-stage method to determine whether two line segments intersect, which are rapid rejection experiment and straddle experiment.

-Despite using 'struct' to define two line segments, I use two 'class' to define points and line segments respectively.
+Despite from using 'struct' to define two line segments, I use two 'class' to define points and line segments respectively.